CHAPTER FOURTEEN – Salt in Our Wounds

-I must have dozed off at some point, unable to keep my eyes open any longer after spending what felt like hours staring at the door, waiting for James or his bitch; Iris to reappear and do god knows what to me.
-When my eyelids eventually fluttered open, I was surprised to encounter James standing before me.
+I must have dozed off at some point, unable to keep my eyes open any longer after spending what felt like hours staring at the door, waiting for Bucky or his bitch; Iris to reappear and do god knows what to me.
+When my eyelids eventually fluttered open, I was surprised to encounter Bucky standing before me.

 I inwardly groaned, shifting in my seat to prop myself straight against the back of the chair.
 "What do you want?"

-He didn't flinch at the scorn in my tone merely frowned at me, letting the silence of the room enfold us.
-I couldn't quite read his expression; it almost appeared as if he was studying me, trying to remember who I was and what I might've meant to him.
-As much as I wanted to convince myself that my James Barnes was alive, whatever was left was hidden beneath years of Russian KGB brainwashing.
-I knew the Winter Soldier file better than anyone, as I'd been tracking him for years only to find he disappeared right under my nose.
-I knew this man was devoted to one cause, and that was whatever his government told him to do.
+He didn't flinch at the scorn in my tone, merely frowned at me, letting the silence of the room enfold us.
+I couldn't quite read his expression; it almost appeared as if he was studying me, trying to remember who I was and what I meant to him.
+As much as I wanted to convince myself that my Bucky Barnes was alive, whatever was left was hidden beneath years of Russian KGB brainwashing.
+I knew the Winter Soldier file better than anyone.
+I'd been tracking him for years only to find he always disappeared right under my nose in various locations around the world.
+I knew this soldier was devoted to one cause, and that was whatever his government told him to do.
 This man before me was as mechanical as the arm they'd attached to his left shoulder.

-He swung his bionic arm out so his tightly clenched fist connected with my nose, the force knocked me off the chair.
+He swung his bionic arm out, his tightly clenched fist connecting with my nose before I could appropriately brace myself.
+The force knocked me off the chair.
 A short cry parted my lips as I landed hard against the concrete floor.
-It'd been many years since anyone had been able to disarm me with a single punch, but the force was something as similar as being hit by a freight train.
+It'd been many years since anyone had been able to disarm me with a single punch, but I assumed the power was something as similar as being hit by a freight train.

 "Christ…" I muttered rolling onto my back and staring up at him.
 "Do you feel better now?"